IATI/iati-validator-docs/docs/workspaces.rst

 Workspaces will be deleted periodically for maintenance.
 There is no fixed schedule for this, but you should not rely on them existing forever.

-Workspaces can contain a maximum of 25 files.
+Workspaces can contain a maximum of 25 files [1]_.
 Individual files cannot be removed from a workspace, but the workspace can be cleared with the Clear Workspace button.

 You can start a new workspace by opening the IATI Validator in a different browser, or using the private browsing mode of your browser.